 New!
 A map of all my permanent labyrinths with photos is below.

-San Francisco is the epicenter for the labyrinth movement, thanks to the dedication and spirit of Lauren Artress who brought the labyrinth to Grace Cathedral.
+San Francisco is the epicenter for the modern labyrinth movement, thanks to the dedication and spirit of Lauren Artress who brought the labyrinth to Grace Cathedral.
 Through her work with Veriditas, Lauren leads and organizes pilgrimages in San Francisco and to France, home of the world's most cherished labyrinth dating from 1200AD at Chartres Cathedral.
 The Labyrinth Society was formed in 1998 “to support all those who create, maintain and use labyrinths, and to serve the global community by providing education, networking and opportunities to experience transformation.”
-Each year TLS hosts an Annual Gathering in a different location with keynote speakers, workshops, presentations, and an opportunity to meet other enthusiasts from the world over.
+Each year TLS hosts an Annual Gathering in a different location with keynote speakers, workshops, presentations, and an opportunity to meet other enthusiasts.

 The Labyrinth Society and Veriditas worked together to create the World Wide Labyrinth Locator which is available for people to find or share labyrinths available for visiting.
-Close to 5,000 labyrinths in 75 countries are now included in this database!
+Clost to 6,000 labyrinths in 90 countries are now included in this database!

 I’ve created more than 30 permanent labyrinths, mostly in the San Francisco Bay Area.
 Here is a map of all my projects.
 Click on a location for a photo and directions!
 (Labyrinths at private residences do not have precise locations and are not open to visitors.)